translatio-io/new-plugin/src/readme.txt

 == Installation ==

-1. Install and Activate "Translatio" from the WordPress Plugin directory
+1. Install and Activate "Translatio" from Plugin directory.
-1. Setup the plugin from Translatio -> Translatio Setup
+1. Setup the plugin from Translatio -> Translatio Setup.

 More information at [Translatio Plugin for Wordpress Getting Started & FAQ](https://github.com/translatio-io/translatio)

 == Frequently Asked Questions ==

-= There is no translation after I complete Translatio setup
+= There is no translation after I setup everything

-Make sure you have enabled translation in the Translatio Setup page:
+Make sure translation is enabled in Translatio Setup page:

 <kbd>![Translatio Enable Translation](https://github.com/translatio-io/translatio/blob/main/doc/tmy-enabletranslation.png "Translatio Enable Translation")</kbd>

-= Translatio shows connection error code 7 in WordPress
+= Translatio Plugin shows connecting error code 7 in Wordpress

-On CentOS/Feodra Linux system, the error is due to the SELinux setting which blocks the network connection.
-You can use the following command to change the SELinux setting: setsebool httpd_can_network_connect on
+On CentOS/Feodra Linux system, the error is mostly due to the SE Linux setting which blocks the network connection, using following command to change the SELinux setting: setsebool httpd_can_network_connect on

 == Screenshots ==